 Shampoo Washing 4C hair – When and how often to shampoo your hair is totally personal and will vary depending on lifestyle, personal preference and many other factors but if you want to retain length, while maintaining a clean scalp, then limit your exposure to shampoo but ensure you keep the scalp clean by co-washing (conditioner washing).
 As such, 4C hair should be mindfully shampooed.
 Remember to choose a sulphate free moisturizing shampoo and finish off with a conditioning treatment.

-Co-washing 4C hair – If you are not wearing a long-term protective style, then it is recommended you wash your hair in between the shampoo washes.
-What this mean is that if you choose to shampoo your hair once a month, then you can co-wash every week or every other week.
+Co-washing 4C hair – Co-washing is the processes of washing hair using a conditioner.
+If you are not wearing a long-term protective style, then it is recommended you co-wash your hair in between the shampoo washes.
+This will help you minimize exposure to shampoo while ensuring that your scalp is kept clean.

 Why should 4C hair be shampooed less frequently?

 Being able to distinguish your hair characteristics is an important aspect in considering how to best care for it.
 4C hair has a densely packed curl pattern which assumes the z shape.
 These features make the hair prone to breakage, dryness and shrinkage of up to 75%.
 It is the most fragile of all hair types and should therefore be gently handled.
 Due to its delicate nature 4C hair needs tender love and attention.
 Due to the above characteristics, 4C hair should not be shampooed too often.
 Shampooing or washing too often strips 4C hair of all moisture.

 How to wash 4C hair: Step by Step Guide

 You’ve probably experienced that dry frizzy feel on hair after shampoo washing.
 Pre-poo, short for pre-shampooing, is the process of treating your hair with oil or conditioner or a mix of both in preparation of shampooing.
 The process is mainly performed in order to strengthen the hair from the stripping effects of the shampooing process.